 17 Factors to Consider Before Choosing a Web Host

 Deciding on which web hosting option to pick can be a difficult one, especially if you are a newbie when it comes to running a website.
-Multiple companies in the market promise to fulfil all your requirements and offer similar prices.
+Multiple companies in the market promise to fulfill all your requirements and offer similar prices.
 In such a situation, it can be tough to pick one company out for your hosting option.
-Given below are a list of factors that will help you make the right decision when it comes to selecting a web hosting company.
+Given below is a list of factors that will help you make the right decision when it comes to selecting a web hosting company.
 Most reliable web hosting companies have a dedicated page, where they mention the perks of joining their company.
 However, you should still do your due diligence and find out whether what they claim is true or not.

-- Price: The first factor we consider when we pick anything is the pricing.
+- Price: The first factor we consider when we pick anything is pricing.
 However, it isn’t the right way to head when it comes to web hosting.
 When you choose a company that offers you low prices, you need to be prepared for a service that meets the bill.
 You have to realize that employing a suitable host costs money and you cannot get the best non-outsourced support and hardware at a low price.
 Do not compare solely based on prices.
 Compare the services that the companies are providing and then consider the pricing.
 Another thing you need to keep in mind is the purpose of the website.
 If your site is meant for personal reasons, then going for free hosting makes more sense for you.

 If you are confused, you can always head to HostMonk, which is a website that offers a comprehensive list of all the hosting companies along with their different packages.
 WHReviews is another good site to head to before making your decision.

 Tips: Small businesses can consider domain hosting, colocation or standard paid hosting.
 When you go for domain hosting, you only have to pay for the domain name of your website.
-This is the perfect option for those running on a small budget and who wants to use a site with Tumblr or WordPress.
+This is the perfect option for those running on a small budget and who want to use a site with Tumblr or WordPress.

-- Specialities Offered: There is a host of companies offering you web hosting services.
+- Specialties Offered: There is a host of companies offering you web hosting services.
 However, you need to realize that not all of them are suited for your need.
 Each customer has a unique need, and they should head to a company that can meet them.
 The key factor determining your choice of hosting company should be one that caters primarily to your needs and the specialty of your website.
 Talk to customers who have already availed of the services of these companies to get a better idea.

 - Technical Specifications: How your site functions will go a long way in determining the web hosting company you would want to associate with.
 If your website is rich in content or is an e-commerce site, then you shouldn’t go for a cheap plan since that won’t have enough RAM and processing power to support your traffic.
 Select wisely to avoid downtime and load issues.
 Before zeroing in on a host, check if they charge for additional domains, support, and backups.
 You need to contact the company and be very clear about how you want your website to grow and make sure that understand your vision completely.